unnikked-ga/unnikked-ga/_posts/2016-08-27-develop-with-laravel-on-your-android-phone.markdown

 ## Installing Laravel

-I don't like to write the obvious an waste your time so here the command.
+I don't like to write the obvious and waste your time so here the command.

 ```
 php composer.phar create-project --prefer-dist laravel/laravel blog